michaeljolley/michaeljolley.github.io/content/blog/2020/choosing-between-blazor-server-or-web-assembly/index.md

 doesn't require the browser to support WebAssembly.
 This is a major consideration if you still need to support users with IE 11 or other older browsers.

-**Search Engine Optimization**

-Microsoft is making improvements for SEO in Blazor WASM, but currently, Blazor Server is the gold standard between the two.
-Search engines can easily crawl &amp; index the HTML served from Blazor Server.

 ### Server Cons